-1. The capacity of FRN partners built on FRN approaches, on-farm experimentation, seed production, data collection and management.
+Increased capacity of FRN partners built on FRN approaches, on-farm experimentation, seed production, data collection, and management.

-5. Establishment of knowledge based platforms within the FRNS for learning, sharing and disseminating information.
+Establishment of knowledge-based platforms within the FRNs for learning, sharing, and disseminating information.

-1. A system in which farmers have access to production technologies that are suited to their agricultural systems, leading to system improvement and translating to increased agricultural productivity, access and enhanced food and income security in Eastern Uganda.
+A system in which farmers have access to production technologies suited to their agricultural systems, leading to system improvement and translating to increased agricultural productivity, access, and enhanced food and income security in eastern Uganda.

 Empowerment of farmers to set their own research agenda, conduct experiments in their own contexts that are innovative, and use knowledge gained to make their agriculture more productive.